Null Hypothesis Significance Testing

 Interpreting the Results:

 • F-statistic: This value measures the ratio of the mean squared error (MSE) reduction per additional parameter in the more complex model to the MSE of the simpler model.
 A higher F-statistic indicates that the additional parameters in the more complex model provide a significant improvement in explaining the variability in the response variable.
+The F-statistic (4.940184) exceeds the critical value of F (3.846812), thus we can reject the null hypothesis — the model with the interaction term fits significantly better than the model without the interaction term.

 It is of interest to note that the Partial F-test in this example essentially tests the same hypothesis as the t-test for the interaction term coefficient in Model 2.
 The equivalence of these tests is evident in the matching p-value of 0.02637 for both the interaction term’s significance in Model 2 and the partial F-test comparing Model 1 and Model 2.
 Furthermore, squaring the t-statistic for the interaction term in Model 2 yields the F-statistic observed in the partial F-test (i.e., \(-2.222653^2 = 4.940184\)), reinforcing their conceptual similarity and the direct relationship between these statistics in testing the importance of the interaction term.